MicrosoftDocs/SupportArticles-docs/support/sql/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

    - If your SQL Server default instance isn't using 1433, try to append the port number of SQL Server to the server name by using the format `<servername>,<portnumber>` and see whether it works.
 For example, if your SQL instance name is *MySQLDefaultinstance* and it's running on port 2000, specify the server name as *MySQLServer, 2000* and see whether it works.

 1. - If it doesn't work, it indicates the firewall is blocking the port.
-You need to add the port to firewall exclusion list either by using the instructions at [Configure a Windows Firewall for Database Engine Access](/sql/database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access) or by working with your network administrator.
+You need to add the port to the firewall exclusion list either.
+You can follow the instructions at [Configure a Windows Firewall for Database Engine Access](/sql/database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access) or by working with your network administrator.

     - If it does work, it indicates that the firewall is allowing communication through that port.
 You need to change your connection string in order to use the port number and your server name in the connection string of your application.